 4. ASRC Examiners

-An ASRC Certified Member that is selected by the ASRC Credentialing Board to review candidates for field certification.
+An ASRC Certified Member who is selected by the ASRC Credentialing Board to review candidates for field certification.

 4.1 ASRC Examiners will be selected and certified as outlined in the ASRC Credentialing Policy Manual.

 4.2 Responsibilities, appointment duration and recertification requirements will be outlined in the ASRC Credentialing Policy Manual.